ianprime0509/zig-gobject/README.md

 The bindings are generated to the `bindings` directory under the build prefix (by default, `zig-out`).

+### Fixing broken GIR files

+Sometimes, there are errors in GIR files which result in incorrect or incomplete bindings.
+One approach to such errors is to completely rewrite the underlying GIR file; there are some examples of this in `gir-overrides`.
+For larger GIR files, however, this is not feasible, as copying the entire GIR file and manually editing it would make it very difficult to maintain over time.
+The codegen process handles this by allowing GIR files to be transformed at build time using XSLT: providing the `-Dgir-fixes=module=transform.xslt` will cause the GIR for `module` to be transformed using `transform.xslt` prior to codegen.
+This transformation is not destructive: it writes the transformed GIR to a temporary directory and prepends the directory to the GIR search path.

+Fixes for known GIR issues are maintained in `gir-fixes`.

+### Writing bindings by hand

+While the binding generator is capable of generating good bindings from GIR input, it is sometimes necessary or desirable to bypass GIR for everything except build-related metadata (library dependencies, etc.) and write Zig bindings by hand.
+This is the strategy taken for Cairo, using the Cairo bindings in `binding-overrides`.

+Any manual binding files present in `binding-overrides` will cause codegen of bindings to be skipped for the corresponding modules, using the manual bindings instead.

 ## Running tests

 `zig build test` will run the binding generator's tests.
 If bindings have been